Income tax Dates

 Whether earn-out payments are taxable depends on the terms of agreement , so it’s worth getting professional tax advice.

 In general, if the earn-out payments specifically relate to sales and services provided and the performance of the business, then they’re taxable.
-(Included as income or an expense in your tax return.)
+The seller would need to declare income and the buyer can claim an expense each time a payment is made.

 If the payments only relate to the share sale price, then they’re usually not taxable.